ibm-messaging/mq-code-engine-observer/CONTRIBUTING.md

 ```

 #### Testing with a containerised queue manager
-If you are testing with a default containerised queue manager, then it's certificate will be self signed.
+If you are testing with a default containerised queue manager, then its certificate will be self signed.

 Observer attempts to get queue depths will fail with